XachaB/Qumin/README.rst

 Qumin: Quantitative modelling of inflection
 ===========================================

 Qumin (QUantitative Modelling of INflection) is a collection of scripts for the computational modelling of the inflectional morphology of languages.
-It is developed by `Sacha Beniamine <http://www.llf.cnrs.fr/Gens/Beniamine>`_.
-My Phd is supervised by `Olivier Bonami <http://www.llf.cnrs.fr/fr/Gens/Bonami>`_ .
+It was developed by me (`Sacha Beniamine <http://www.llf.cnrs.fr/Gens/Beniamine>`_) for my PhD, which was supervised by `Olivier Bonami <http://www.llf.cnrs.fr/fr/Gens/Bonami>`_ .
 The `documentation can be found on the LLF website <http://drehu.linguist.univ-paris-diderot.fr/qumin/>`_.
+For more detail, you can refer to my dissertation:

+`Sacha Beniamine.
+Classifications flexionnelles. Étude quantitative des structures de paradigmes.
+Linguistique.
+Université Sorbonne Paris Cité - Université Paris Diderot (Paris 7), 2018.
+Français.<https://tel.archives-ouvertes.fr/tel-01840448>`_

-It includes a subset of the French `flexique lexicon <http://www.llf.cnrs.fr/fr/flexique-fr.php>`_, distributed under a `Creative Commons Attribution-NonCommercial-ShareAlike license <http://creativecommons.org/licenses/by-nc-sa/3.0/>`_.
+Qumin includes a subset of the French `flexique lexicon <http://www.llf.cnrs.fr/fr/flexique-fr.php>`_, distributed under a `Creative Commons Attribution-NonCommercial-ShareAlike license <http://creativecommons.org/licenses/by-nc-sa/3.0/>`_.

 The python version expected is 3.4 or higher.
 Current python dependencies are : concepts, numpy, pandas (0.18), scipy, scikit-learn, matplotlib, prettytable.